hebrides/intern-training/README-Design.md

 7) https://youtu.be/zFMgpxG-chM
 8) https://youtu.be/VSSL5yUnOVc

-You must be able to put to synthesize design and content to make an attractive marketing channels:
+You must be able to put to synthesize design and content to make attractive marketing channel products:

 1) https://medium.com/blocksurvey/tips-and-tricks-to-design-a-better-ui-2da44cee6c17
 2) https://www.youtube.com/watch?v=kkeRVk3s89A